 The ReACT study is a Phase 2 trial of rindopepimut in combination with Avastin® (bevacizumab) in patients with recurrent EGFRvIII-positive glioblastoma.
-The study is enrolling approximately up to 170 patients in a first or second relapse of glioblastoma following receipt of standard therapy and will be conducted at approximately 20 sites across the United States.
-Group 1 is comprised of approximately 70 bevacizumab naive patients randomized to receive either rindopepimut or a control injection of Keyhole Limpet Hemocyanin (KLH) in a blinded fashion; all patients are also receiving Avastin.
+The study enrolled 125 patients in a first or second relapse of glioblastoma following receipt of standard therapy and is being conducted at approximately 20 sites across the United States.
+Group 1 enrolled 72 bevacizumab naive patients randomized to receive either rindopepimut or a control injection of Keyhole Limpet Hemocyanin (KLH) in a blinded fashion; all patients are also receiving Avastin.
 Additionally, group 2 includes 25 patients refractory to bevacizumab, having received bevacizumab in either the frontline or recurrent setting with subsequent progression who are receiving rindopepimut plus bevacizumab in a single treatment arm.
-In August 2013, we reported that an expansion cohort (group 2C) of approximately 73 patients refractory to bevacizumab was added to better characterize the potential activity of rindopepimut in the refractory patient population.
+In August 2013, we reported that an expansion cohort (group 2C) of patients refractory to bevacizumab was added to better characterize the potential activity of rindopepimut in the refractory patient population.
 28 patients were enrolled into this group.
 All patients will be evaluated for the progression rate at six months, objective response rate, overall survival (OS), and progression free survival.
 In November 2014, the Company reported interim data from the ReACT study.
 Across both Group 1 and Group 2, rindopepimut plus bevacizumab was very well tolerated and the results demonstrated promising signs of clinical activity in advanced patient populations.

 For more information on the rindopepimut program, view recent scientific presentations and publications.